Wradgio/jamlin/README.md

 ## How to use it

-To define variables for both actions, there are two sources of data
+To define variables for both actions, there are two possible sources of data:
 1. Config file
 2. Parameters